kotalco/docs/near/rpc.md

 ## Call JSON-RPC Method

-By default, NEAR node JSON-RPC server port is `3030`, which cane be changed using `rpcPort`.
+By default, NEAR node JSON-RPC server port is `3030`, which can be changed using `rpcPort`.

 Forward localhost:3030 calls to the node pod: